Coronado High School (California)

 Coronado High School (CHS) is a public high school in Coronado, California.
 It is the only high school in the Coronado Unified School District.
+The Coronado School of the Arts (CoSA) is located on the campus of CHS.

 The California Department of Education gave it a California Distinguished School award in 2011 and two Model Continuation High School awards in 2014 and 2018.

-The Coronado School of the Arts (CoSA) is located on the campus of CHS.

 The boundary includes Naval Amphibious Base Coronado and Naval Air Station North Island.

 History

 Coronado High School was established in 1913.
 In 1939, the original building was knocked down and rebuilt as part of Franklin Delano Roosevelt's Works Progress Administration.
 It was renovated again in 1961 and 2006.

 In the 1970's, a group of students led by former Spanish teacher Lou Villar developed what became a $100-million dollar worldwide drug smuggling operation.

 In 2008, the school was named a National Blue Ribbon School.
 CHS was the only school in San Diego County to win the award.
 In 2016, CHS was ranked 433rd nationally and 70th amongst California high schools in the USNews list of "Best High Schools", out of more than 27,000 public high schools.
 It was awarded the New American High Schools designation in 1998.
 It offers Advanced Placement Classes.

+In 2023, the football team added girls to the roster for the first time.